VIKI130596/HATANO-NELSON-MODEL/paper3_sir_review.md

 norm of the wavefunction upon adiabatically forming a closed path is determined by the imaginary magnetic flux enclosed by the path.

+Notes:
+  1. Gauge-Independent Properties: Gauge independence means that certain physical properties or observables are not affected by the choice of a gauge.
+In the context of this study, it implies that certain properties of the system are not dependent on how we choose to describe or mathematically represent the system.
+  2. Gauge Symmetry: In physics, gauge symmetry refers to the idea that the physical laws and equations governing a system should remain unchanged (invariant) when certain transformations are applied to the fields or wavefunctions that describe the system.
+These transformations are known as gauge transformations.